saveourtool/diktat/huawei-kotlin-coding-style-guide-en.md

  ## <a name="c2"></a>Chapter 2  comments

   The best practice is to begin your comment with a short summary, it can be an abstract in one sentence and it can be detailed later.
-  You should balance between writting no comments at all and obvious comments for most each line of code.
+  You should balance between writing no comments at all and obvious comments for most each line of code.
   Comments should be accurate, express clearly, they should not simply repeat the name of the class / interface / method.
   Do not think that commenting of bad code will fix it.
-Fix it immediately when you see an issue or plan to fix it.
+Fix it immediately when you see an issue or plan to fix it (at least put TODO with a number of Jira where you plan to fix it)..
   Comments should first accurately reflect the design ideas and code logic; second, they should describe the business logic, so that other programmers can quickly understand the information behind the code.
   Imagine that you are writting comments for yourself from the future.
 It will help you even after a long time when you will return to the code to understand the ideas.
-  Also comments are also very usefull for your successors, who will be able easily get into your code.
+  Also comments are also very useful for your successors, who will be able easily get into your code.

- ### <a name="c2.1"></a> Geberal form of Kdoc
+ ### <a name="c2.1"></a> General form of Kdoc

 KDoc is a combination of JavaDoc's block tags syntax (extended to support specific constructions of Kotlin) and Markdown's inline markup.
 The basic format of KDoc is shown in the following example: